National Geographic Explorer

 National Geographic Explorer Review

 AdventureSmith Explorations’ National Geographic Explorer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have sailed aboard the National Geographic Explorer firsthand in Antarctica.
-Please read our National Geographic Explorer review below then contact our small cruise ship experts to compare the National Geographic Explorer with other polar expedition ships and yachts.
+Please read our National Geographic Explorer review below then contact our small cruise ship experts to compare the National Geographic Explorer with other Antarctica ships and polar expedition ships and yachts.

 Choose the National Geographic Explorer if you are an active and inquisitive traveler seeking one of the finest ships combined with the best onboard experts from National Geographic.
 The expert guides and equipment on board this next-generation ship provide the finest intellectual and educational experience of any expedition cruise.
 If you are seeking an upscale expedition ship, with the best guides in the industry, the National Geographic Explorer is the right expedition ship for you.